localstack/localstack/README.md

 **Note**: By default, LocalStack uses the image tagged `latest` that is cached on your machine, and will **not** pull the latest image automatically from Docker Hub (i.e., the image needs to be pulled manually if needed).

-(**Note**: Although it is strongly recommended to use Docker, the infrastructure can also be spun up directly on the host machine using the `--host` startup flag.
-Note that this will require [additional dependencies](#Developing), and is not supported on some operating systems, including Windows.)
+**Note**: Although we strongly recommend to use Docker, the infrastructure can also be spun up directly on the host machine using the `--host` startup flag.
+Note that this will require [additional dependencies](#developing), and is not supported on some operating systems, including Windows.

 ### Using `docker`